 As we wrap up, we like to ask some questions that our viewers send in.
 Let’s start with which Onnit products you have used.
 What has made a difference for you?

-I like Onnit’s Elk bars, and, as far as workout tools go, of course I love the steel club.
+As far as workout tools go, of course I love the steel club.
 As a mother, picking up my kids puts me in a bad posture a lot of the time, so I like the steel club and mace to counteract that.
 It helps strengthen the upper back and grip.

 For anyone watching this who has done the Onnit 6 Steel Mace program, that’s right—Mrs. Nikita Fear is the model demonstrating the Level 3 exercises in those videos.
 Can you share what it was like shooting that program with us?